-With hardware, hand tools can be used to make fixes or changes.
-With software, however, changes are made using the keypad.
-The software has only two "modes"--"Normal Mode" and "Program Mode".
+Most technical people find working with "hardware" easy--they use tools to make fixes or changes to hardware.
+But with the software inside the lock, you enact changes (you "interface") through the keypad.
+The software has only two "modes"---"Normal Mode" and "Program Mode".
 When you want to make changes to the lock program, you enter "Program Mode".
 When you finish programming and wish to put the lock into use, you exit Program Mode to enter "Normal Mode".